MartaHa/NoticeBoard/README.md

 # NoticeBoard

-A NoticeBoard app created as an exercise to revise the use of the Spring Security and creating CRUD.
+A NoticeBoard app is my second app created as an exercise to revise the use of the Spring Security, working with Entity and Bootstrap.

 Created with IDE Intellij IDEA and help of MYSQL Workbench:

-I used :
+Technologies I used :

--Java
+-Java,
+-Spring Boot,
--Spring (Boot, Security, Data), Hibernate
+-Spring Security,
--Thymeleaf
+-Spring Data JPA,
+-Hibernate,
+-Thymeleaf,